 The entrance fee to enter Ryoanji Temple is 500¥.

-Opening hours are Monday to Sunday from 8 am – 5 pm.
+Opening hours are Monday to Sunday from 8 am – 5 pm – Plenty of time to visit on a day in Kyoto.

-Next up on this 1 day Kyoto itinerary is the world-famous Arashiyama Bamboo Forest.
+Next up on this itinerary is the world-famous Arashiyama Bamboo Forest.
 A trip to Kyoto wouldn’t be complete without having visited Arashiyama!

 Kyoto’s bamboo forest is one of the most photographed attractions in the city and experiencing it through your own eyes is even better than any picture you would have seen of this place!